andyguo0228/8-Week-SQL-Challenge/Case Study 2 - Pizza Runner/pizza_runner.md

 ### D. Pricing and Ratings

-1. If a Meat Lovers pizza costs $12 and Vegetarian costs $10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?
+**1. If a Meat Lovers pizza costs \$12 and Vegetarian costs \$10 and there were no charges for changes - how much money has Pizza Runner made so far if there are no delivery fees?**

 ```sql
 WITH delivered_orders AS (